PG&E Agrees To Pay $11 Billion Insurance Settlement Over California Wildfires

 PG&E's transmission lines were immediately suspected of playing a role in the Camp Fire that destroyed the town of Paradise — and in May, state fire investigators confirmed that the utility's electrical lines were to blame.

-In June, PG&E announced it would pay $1 billion to 18 local governments and agencies affected by three large wildfires; Butte County and Paradise will receive more than $500 million of that amount.
-That settlement was to cover damages from the 2015 Butte Fire, the 2017 North Bay Fires and the Camp Fire.
+In June, PG&E announced it would pay $1 billion to 18 local governments and agencies affected by three large wildfires: the 2015 Butte Fire, the 2017 North Bay Fires and the Camp Fire.
+Butte County and Paradise will receive more than $500 million of that amount.

 PG&E still faces a third large group of legal claims from individual plaintiffs, whose cases are pending in federal and state courts.